 There are several steps that I take for myself and my family to help our immune systems run at their absolute best.
-This is especially true during times of stress, when illnesses are going around, or during the fall and winter, which is commonly known as cold and flu season.
+This is especially true during times of stress, when illnesses are going around, or during the fall and winter months, which are commonly known as cold and flu season.

-Get Your Immune System in Shape
+How to Boost Your Immune System

 I was taking the max dose of prescription medications up to six times a day.
-There was nothing left and I was still having breakthrough acid production.
-I had erosion to my esophagus and upper stomach and cellular change.
-I was on a path to likely leading to having either stomach or esophageal cancer.
+There were no more options and I was still having breakthrough acid production.
+I had erosion to my esophagus and upper stomach as well as cellular change.
+I was on a path likely leading to having either stomach or esophageal cancer.

-We also need to talk about stress levels.
+We need to talk about stress levels.
 We can't avoid stress.
 I wish that there was a way that we could avoid it, but no matter what, we're always going to have stress in our lives.

-We need to be getting a good nights rest.
-Those high cortisol levels leave your in a state of panic and low anxiety.
+We need to be getting a good night's rest, but those high cortisol levels leave you in a state of panic and anxiety.
 That's really hard on your body and immune system, let alone getting a good night's sleep.

 Ways to De-Stress